jose-techcode/DevOps-Toolbox/README.md

 `docker run --rm --privileged devops-toolbox:latest`

 # 6.3.
-Run Prometheus and Grafana in Docker
+Run Jenkins, Prometheus and Grafana in Docker

 - Run the docker-compose.yml

 `docker compose up -d`

-Acess localhost:9090 for Prometheus and localhost:3000 for Grafana.
+Acess localhost:8080 for Jenkins, localhost:9090 for Prometheus and localhost:3000 for Grafana.
 Grafana may take a while to fully load on localhost:3000.
+The user of jenkins is called admin and the password is located at /var/jenkins_home/secrets/initialAdminPassword.
 The username and password of Grafana is admin.
+To configure the prometheus datasource in grafana, instead of using the http://localhost:9090 URL, use http://your_docker_gateway:9090.
+To discover your gateway, type the command `docker network inspect bridge` in the terminal.

 # 7. Terraform features (cd terraform/debian or cd terraform/fedora)